randName/sutd-timetable/README.md

-# sutd-timetable
+# SUTD Timetable Helper
-.ics generator for timetables
+A .ics generator for timetables